AyurAstro/nasa/README.md

 - 'suicide',
 - 'wedding'.

-We are open to collecting data for your particular project.
+We are open to collecting data for your project.
 To suggest new topics and languages, etc., contact us [here](https://www.ayurastro.com/contact.html#/).

 All text copyrights are held within the article urls.